Junaid Siddique

 Mohammad Junaid Siddique (born 30 October 1987) is a Bangladeshi cricketer.
 He is sometimes referred to by his nickname Imrose.
 A left-handed batsman and occasional right arm off break bowler, he made his debut for Rajshahi Division in 2003/04 and played through the 2006/07 season.
 He made his Test and ODI debuts during the tour of New Zealand in 2007/08.

 Early life

 Siddique was born on 30 October 1987 in Rajshahi, Bangladesh.
+He is of Pakistani Punjabi descent.
+His grandparents and father originally originated from Sialkot, Punjab, Pakistan but migrated to East Pakistan in 1968 which is now Bangladesh.

 Domestic career

 Siddique has scored one first-class century, 114 not out against Khulna Division, and also scored a limited overs century, 104 against Chittagong Division.
 He appeared for Bangladesh A in 2006/07.

 Siddique made his debut for Bangladesh in the Twenty20 International World Cup during September 2007.
 He made 71 on debut, against Pakistan, an innings filled with wristy strokeplay, striking 6 fours and 3 sixes.
 Siddique scored a half-century against India as part of a Bangladeshi record stand between him and Tamim Iqbal in 2010.

 He was the leading run-scorer for Brothers Union in the 2017–18 Dhaka Premier Division Cricket League, with 542 runs in 13 matches.
 He was also the leading run-scorer for Rajshahi Division in the 2018–19 National Cricket League, with 404 runs in six matches.

 In October 2018, he was named in the squad for the Khulna Titans team, following the draft for the 2018–19 Bangladesh Premier League.
 He was the leading run-scorer for the team in the tournament, with 298 runs in twelve matches.
 In November 2019, he was selected to play for the Chattogram Challengers in the 2019–20 Bangladesh Premier League.